-(2) Full charge of 200 to 1,499 pounds.
-The owner or operator of a facility that has a refrigeration or air conditioning system with a full charge greater than 199 pounds, but less than 1,500 pounds and that uses a refrigerant with a GWP of 150 or more must register with ecology by providing the information specified in subsection (6) of this section as follows:
+WAC 173-443-115 Registration requirements for facilities with refrigeration or air conditioning systems.
+(1) Full charge of 1,500 pounds or greater.
+The owner or operator of a facility that has a refrigeration or air conditioning system with a full charge greater than or equal to 1,500 pounds and that uses a refrigerant with a GWP of 150 or more must register with ecology by providing the information specified in subsection (6) of this section as follows:

-(a) By March 15, 2026, for refrigeration or air conditioning systems that begin operations on or before January 1, 2026; or
+- (a) By March 15, 2024, for refrigeration or air conditioning systems that begin operations on or before January 1, 2024; or - (b) By March 15th of the calendar year after the year in which the refrigeration or air conditioning system begins operations for systems that begin operating after January 1, 2024.

-(b) By March 15th of the calendar year after the year in which the refrigeration or air conditioning system begins operations for systems that begin operating after January 1, 2026.

-(3) Full charge of 50 to 199 pounds.
+- (2) Full charge of 200 to 1,499 pounds.
+The owner or operator of a facility that has a refrigeration or air conditioning system with a full charge greater than 199 pounds, but less than 1,500 pounds and that uses a refrigerant with a GWP of 150 or more must register with ecology by providing the information specified in subsection (6) of this section as follows: - (a) By March 15, 2026, for refrigeration or air conditioning systems that begin operations on or before January 1, 2026; or - (b) By March 15th of the calendar year after the year in which the refrigeration or air conditioning system begins operations for systems that begin operating after January 1, 2026. - (3) Full charge of 50 to 199 pounds.
 The owner or operator of a facility that has a refrigeration or air conditioning system with a full charge greater than or equal to 50 pounds, but less than 200 pounds and that uses a refrigerant with a GWP of 150 or more must register with ecology by providing the information specified in subsection (6) of this section as follows:

-(a) By March 15, 2028, for refrigeration or air conditioning systems that begin operations on or before January 1, 2028; or

-(b) By March 15th of the calendar year after the year in which the refrigeration or air conditioning system begins operations for systems that begin operating after January 1, 2028.